team-affix/revival/infrastructure/README.md

 ## Module Dependencies

-The Lambda module depends on the S3 module:
+The infrastructure now has the following dependency chain:
+1. **S3** - Storage bucket (no dependencies)
-- Lambda requires the S3 bucket name and ARN
+2. **Lambda** - Depends on S3 bucket outputs
+3. **API Gateway** - Depends on Lambda outputs for HTTPS access

-- Terragrunt automatically handles this dependency
+Terragrunt automatically handles these dependencies during deployment.
-- S3 must be deployed before Lambda in each environment

 ## Configuration